Godlander/objmc/README.md

 this doesnt seem to happen through Blender tho

+### versioning

+due to me changing stuff, different versions of the objmc shader may only work with the script texture/model outputs of that specific version. if stuff breaks make sure to double check that you have the latest version of both the shader as well as the script output.

 ### gltf animation to obj per frame

 Blockbench exports animations to gltf format, which objmc doesn't support